APPENDIX - Fringe Spacing Geometry Module

 Exclusions: WTC 1 and WTC 2 are excluded because they are the primary targets (total destruction) and cannot provide boundary-contrast information.
 Structures beyond the WTC complex boundary are excluded because the fringe model predictions become less constrained at distance.

-8.5.3 Success criterion
+8.5.3 Evaluation criterion

-\[H_0: R_{\text{observed}} \leq R_{\text{null}} \quad \text{(fringe map no better than random)}\]
+\[H_0:\; R_{\text{observed}} \text{ is not unusually low relative to the null distribution} \quad \text{(fringe map no better than random)}\]

-The null distribution \(R_{\text{null}}\) is generated by:
+The null distribution for \(R\) is generated by:

 1. Computing \(R\) for 10,000 random fringe maps (uniform random phase offset \(\phi_0 \in [0, 2\pi)\) and uniform random frequency within the 2.6–10 MHz band).